 Of the two solutions, dethatching is certainly preferable to core aeration because core aeration requires a mechanical device.
 Unhappily, you may not have a choice.
 The severity of the situation determines which solution is implemented.
 Dethatching is for mild cases.
 You will know afterward that it worked if your grass starts looking better the following year.

 If grass health does not pick up, that could mean that you have a more severe case.
 Core aeration may be necessary for your lawn.
 It is best performed in fall.
 If you have badly compacted soil, that is another reason to aerate your lawn.

 You have three options when it comes to core aeration:

 The average homeowner should be able to either hire a lawn service or to rent a core aerator.
 When it comes to buying, not only is cost an issue but so is storage.
 Dethatching a lawn by means of a core aerator is probably not going to be a yearly task.
-Do you really have enough space in your garage or storage shed to store an extra piece of large equipment that you might not even use some years?
-An exception might be made if you own a tractor or a riding lawnmower because you can buy an attachment for these machines that will allow you to aerate your lawn.
+Whenever it is not in use, this large piece of equipment will be taking up space in your garage or storage shed.
+An exception might be made if you own a tractor or a riding lawn mower because you can buy an attachment for these machines that will allow you to aerate your lawn.

 If you are not physically up to the job, do not live near a rental center, or just plain do not like gadgets very much, it might make sense for you to choose to hire a lawn service to do this work.
 Otherwise, renting is a great option.